RJonMshka/CS474Homework1/README.md

 ```

 ### CreatePrivateField(fieldName: String)
 `CreatePrivateField` is similar to `CreateField` and is used to create a field for class.
-This field has private access which means that it cannot be accessed outside directly and will not be inherited by any sub-class.
+This field has private access which means that it cannot be accessed outside directly and will not be inherited by any subclass.

 Usage:
 ```